-Going on holiday with dogs is much like going on holiday with young children.
+Going on holiday with a dog is much like going on holiday with young children.
 You pack their bag, make sure you have suitable bedding for them, and take any necessary accessories.
 Although our overgrown pup is not quite two, we have been on a few holidays with her and have learnt a few top tips along the way that I thought I’d share.

 It’s essential to pack everything that you might need.
 Make a list in advance.
 Ours is as follows:

 We have a camping style bed that our pup loves to use at home (you can find it on Amazon here) which is easy to transport.

 We take a few toys which can be played with.
 Tug toys, frisbees, balls, and squeaky toys all make the list.
 We often pack a few new toys too, especially useful for rainy days!